fonttools/fontbakery/README.md

 We keep setup.py with a '-git' suffix in the version number during development cycles (such as 'v0.3.2-git' meaning v0.3.2 plus further development changes).

-### Self-tests using pytest
+### Code tests using pytest

-Font Bakery check-googlefonts target provides a total of 125 tests for fonts and families according to the quality requirements of the Google Fonts team.
+Font Bakery check-googlefonts target provides a total of 125 checks for fonts and families according to the quality requirements of the Google Fonts team.
-In addition to a complete architectural overhaul, release 0.3.1 introduced a set of self-tests to assure the quality of the Font Bakery tests themselves.
-Such "testsuite for the testsuite" initially covered a third of the full set of tests and currently (as of version 0.3.2) covers a bit more than half of them (52.8%).
-Upcoming releases will aim at reaching 100% self-test coverage.
+In addition to a complete architectural overhaul, release 0.3.1 introduced a set of code tests to assure the quality of the Font Bakery suite of checks.
+Such "testsuite for the testsuite" initially covered a third of the full set of check and currently (as of version 0.3.2) covers a bit more than half of them (52.8%).
+Upcoming releases will aim at reaching 100% test coverage.

-In order to run the self-tests you need to have the pytest dependence installed and then run:
+In order to run the code tests you need to have the pytest dependence installed and then run:

 ```
 pytest Lib/fontbakery --verbose
 ```

-All future pull-requests adding new tests must also provide a corresponding self-test.
-Travis is configured to automatically run the self-tests and pull-requests cannot be merged if any self-test is failing.
+All future pull-requests adding new checks must also provide a corresponding code test.
+Travis is configured to automatically run the code tests and pull-requests cannot be merged if any test is failing.

 The Travis build logs can be seen at: https://travis-ci.org/googlefonts/fontbakery/